jonfernq/News-Automation/CriticalApproaches/README.md

 which is highly dependent on institutions and corporations from the United States and the West, and thus is worthy of more critical attention.

+The aim is outline the issues and to model them computationally in Python in the spirit of [computational social science](https://en.wikipedia.org/wiki/Computational_social_science) (and also contemporary economics).  .
+This sort of analysis, I feel, has the potential to add rigor to many sub-domains of social science, particularly in sociology.

 ### MDPI (Multidisciplinary Digital Publishing Institute)

 Currently, a controversy swirls around a commercial publishing